 That's where consensus algorithms enter the scene.
 They are the protocols by which all the nodes agree that they all see the same, identical view of the blockchain's history.
 Without consensus, the blockchain falls apart – you'd have incompatible versions of reality, and double-spending would be rampant.

-Consensus can be achieved in different manners.
+Consensus can be achieved in different ways.
 You probably know Proof-of-Work (PoW), which is used by Bitcoin, where miners compete to solve puzzles.
 Another widespread method is Proof-of-Stake (PoS), where validators "stake" their cryptocurrency in order to participate in the network.

 A Brief History: From Academic Roots to CometBFT